Saint-Gaudens National Historical Park | NEW GALLERY AND ATRIUM

 Saint-Gaudens’ $20 and $10 gold pieces remained in production from 1907 to 1933.
 Starting in 1986, the obverse side (front side) of the $20 coin was revived to adorned the American Gold Eagle, the official gold bullion coin of the United States.

 The following photo is of $20 coins on display at the Field Museum in Chicago.
 The coin on the left is a high-relief 1907 version, whereas the coin on the right is a standard business strike from 1924.
 The bottom is the reverse side of a coin.
 In God We Trust was not printed on the coins for the first few years.
-(Coins are also on display at the New Studio, but my photos didn’t turn out well.)
+Coins are also on display at the New Studio, but it is difficult to get close-up photos due to the display case.

 High-relief vs. low-relief coins (photo by James Hennigan)